Simon-Bastide/motor_control_tools/README.md

 # Motor Control Tools

-Motor Control Tools is a Python library for computing data from motor control science project.
+Motor Control Tools is a Python library for treating data from human motor control science project.

+## Warning

+This package is under construction.
+It is not yet usable.

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 ## Installation